Johnny Vegas: Personal life

 In August 2002, Vegas married Catherine "Kitty" Donnelly.
 In a satire of celebrities selling exclusive pictures of their weddings to publications for high prices, he sold pictures of the ceremony to the adult comic Viz for £1.
 They separated in late 2006 and divorced in 2008.
 They had one child together.

 In April 2011, he married Irish television presenter Maïa Dunphy in Seville.
 In January 2015, they announced that they were expecting their first child together.
 They separated in late 2017, reconciled in November 2018, and separated again some time before April 2020.

 Vegas continues to live in his home town of St Helens, and has been outspoken about the pride he takes in it; he is well known for being active in supporting the local community.
 He fulfilled a lifetime ambition by appearing for St Helens RFC in Keiron Cunningham's testimonial rugby league game, a friendly against Hull FC, in 2005.

 In December 2012, Vegas said that he had recently returned to the Roman Catholic faith in which his parents brought him up and credited the faith for his good upbringing.

 In July 2014, Vegas was made an Honorary Doctor of Literature (HonDLitt) by Edge Hill University.

-Vegas is a supporter of the Labour Party and has spoken about his appreciation for the NHS.
+Vegas has spoken about his appreciation for the NHS.

+Vegas has ADHD, for which he received a diagnosis at the age of 52.